 Can a chest CT scan rule out lung cancer?
 I have pain in shoulder/clavicle.
 X ray and CT clear.
 Pain persists along with sore sternum/throat.

 Atypical pneumonia is so called because the causative organisms are not the usual ones associated with most cases of pneumonia.
 Besides mycoplasma, chlamydia & legionella, many viruses, fungi & protozoa can cause atypical pneumonia as well.
 Symptoms & signs can be atypical - dry cough, minimal or no fever, absence of lobar consolidation or leucocytosis etc. ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Chest x-ray results for pneumonia

-- Normal chest x-ray pneumonia
+- Abnormal chest x-ray pneumonia

 - Viral pneumonia chest x-ray

 - Talk to a pulmonologist online for free